ancker1/ROVIProjekt/README.md

 - RobWork
 - RobWorkStudio

+OBS: if the error "buffer overflow detected" is present during execution of source files.
+Then the path to the workcell used in the code might be too long.
+Try moving the workcell (and edit absolute paths) or move the whole project to a location with a shorter path.

 ## Folders
 <b>Integration</b> contains workcell and code used for combination of robotics and computer vision solution.
 - Sources is located at: ROVIProjekt/Integration/Project_WorkCell/SamplePluginPA10/src/